Zlopez/GitLabGroupEditor/README.md

-# GitLabNamespaceEditor
+# GitLabGroupEditor
-Small script for changing properties of projects in namespace on GitLab
+Small script for changing properties of projects in group on GitLab